Torts (Interference with Goods) Act 1977

 A term is unfair ‘if, contrary to the requirement of good faith: it causes a significant imbalance in the parties rights and obligations under the contract to the detriment of the consumer.’

 The fairness test thus includes the following main elements: significant imbalance to the detriment of the consumer and good faith.
 It must, however, be emphasised that the overall requirement is a unitary one – the question is whether a term is unfair.
 The elements of the test are recognised as being capable of overlapping with each other in their application to any particular set of relevant facts.
 A rigid approach to assessing fairness, involving an artificial exercise broken into separate parts, is not appropriate.’

 There is no detriment to the consumer.
 Its common practice to pay for what you use.
-Try leaving luggage in a hotel whilst you go away on holiday or asking to park your car there without charge, the landlord’s circumstances are no different.
-As for ‘Good faith’, both parties expect each other to abide by the terms of the agreement, ‘end of’. [ the tenant signing to give vacant possession and cease using the property upon termination of the tenancy ]
+Try leaving luggage in a hotel whilst you go away on holiday.
+Or asking to park your car there without charge.
+The landlord’s circumstances are no different.

 There is nothing in the proposed tenancy clause suggested (see later, after stated case of Campbell v Redstone) or the subsequent use of the TIGA notice that contravenes the guidance replaced by CMA37, in fact the contrary.